 Also read: Top 10 Benefits of No-Code App Development

-Putting such a heavy responsibility on one department is impossible for them to achieve the rapid changes seen in the business environment every day and the ever-changing needs of customers and employees.
+Putting such a heavy responsibility on one department is impossible for them to achieve the rapid changes in the daily business environment and the ever-changing needs of customers and employees.

-The crux of the movement is the leveraging of low-code no-code platforms to create easier solutions for companies.
+The crux of the movement is the leveraging of low-code, no-code platforms to create easier solutions for companies.
 80 percent of companies are moving to these platforms for application creation.
-This has become a trend and is booming because its usability encourages citizen developers to solve market issues with ease.
+This has become a trend and is booming because its usability encourages citizen developers to easily solve market issues.

 Any person who gains an understanding of these tools can work in the development of applications for the business and become a citizen developer.
-In the argument of citizen developer vs. professional developer, the ease is a big plus point in favour of citizen developers.
+In the argument of citizen developers vs. professional developers, ease is a big plus point in favor of citizen developers.

 IT is still required in the citizen development movement as an over-viewer to ascertain the risky factors in integrations and permissions; without them, citizen developers cannot create, maintain or upgrade solutions.

 While the movement for citizen development is going strong in the citizen developer vs. professional developer concept, there are various downsides to it as well.

 It is important to keep in mind that there are always two sides to a coin, and like any other concept, this also has its benefits and flaws.

 Let’s explore the various pros and cons of Citizen Development.